mapeditor/tiled/docs/manual/automapping.rst

 Map Properties
 --------------

-There are three different map properties, which can be used to add additional information to a **rulefile**:
+The following map properties can be used to customize the behavior of the rules in a **rulefile**:

 DeleteTiles
    This map property is a boolean property: it can be